Kjendseth Lab

 - Principal Investigator on the FRIPRO-funded COOFIX programme and co-PI on the ERC Synergy grant CUBE.

-- Builds multidisciplinary team that span automatization, spectroscopy, structural biology, and computational chemistry.
+- Builds a multidisciplinary team spanning automation, spectroscopy, structural biology, and computational chemistry.

 news